 Second Harvest Food Bank has recently seen a huge increase in inquiries to their Food Connection hotline, with calls quintupling in the last week, from a baseline of about 200 calls/day to 1,000 calls/day.
 The agency is expecting this rate of growth to continue in the coming weeks and months as more hourly and low-wage workers are impacted by business closures.

-Along with contributing to the Second Harvest Food Bank, Endicia is encouraging and facilitating employee donations to ensure anyone who needs a healthy meal can get one.
+Along with contributing to the Second Harvest Food Bank, Endicia is our encouraging and facilitating employee donations to ensure anyone who needs a healthy meal can get one.
 All employee donations to the Second Harvest Food Bank will be matched by the company on a dollar-per-dollar basis.

 For Every $1 Donated, Second Harvest Food Bank Can Provide Enough Food For Two Meals.